tdelta/pfoertner/README.md

 </p>

 Pförtner is a fully digital door label.<br>
-It utilizes a tablet outside of a office room to display information about the offices occupants.
+It utilizes a tablet outside of a office room to display information about the office occupants.
-The occupants inside the office can control the door label via applications on their smart phone.
+The occupants inside the office can control the door label via a smart phone app.

 Each occupant can display their current status and their office hours along with a picture.

 A status for the whole room can be set along with a name for the room.

-Additional Pförtner utilizes the tablets camera from the smartphone application to take a peek at who is outside of the door.
+Additionally Pförtner utilizes the tablets camera from the smartphone application to take a peek at who is outside of the door.

 People outside the office can use Pförtner to arrange appointments.
 The selected occupant will get a notification on their smart phone and should the occupant accept the appointment will be added to their google calendar.
 While the creator of the appointments gets an email.

+Stichpunkte features.

 <p align="center">
   <a href="https://youtu.be/asGR4Xj08gg">